The effects of linearity & holism on structure

 That phone call is a signal of intention, not an accomplishment.

-Contrast that with the Throne Room scene from Star Wars, and you begin to see the difference between the Linear story and the Holistic experience.
+Contrast that with the Throne Room scene from Star Wars, and you begin to see the difference between the Male story and the Holistic experience.

 In the end, it all boils down to purpose.
 Are you trying to show how to fix things?
 Or are you trying to indicate a new direction, an intention towards better balance?